-The other efficient approach by Nation et al. \cite{nation2021} restricts the size of the calibration matrix to the subspace of measured probability distribution and apply the inverse of the reduced calibration matrix by matrix-free iterative methods.
+The other efficient approach by Nation \textit{et al.} \cite{nation2021} restricts the size of the calibration matrix to the subspace of measured probability distribution and applies the inverse of the reduced calibration matrix by matrix-free iterative methods.
 This assumption is justified when the measured probability distribution contains a few principal bitstrings with high probability.
 This method, named ``mthree" (matrix-free measurement mitigation), mitigates the measurement result of a 42-qubit GHZ state from the IBM Quantum device in a few seconds on a quad-core Intel i3-10100 system with 32 GB of memory with NumPy and SciPy compiled using OpenBlas.

 Our proposed methods, which were conceived independently and whose preliminary results presented in~\cite{sigqs03,aqis2021}, are similar to the idea in mthree \cite{nation2021}.
 We also assume the tensor product noise model and the reduced space of the calibration matrix.
-The main difference from \cite{nation2021} is in the order of matrix reduction and inversion.
+The main difference lies in the order of matrix reduction and inversion.
 The proposed methods directly compute each element in a reduced inverse calibration matrix while the reduction of calibration matrix comes first in \cite{nation2021}.
-This matrix inversion is the most tedious step in the proposed method, spending $O(ns^2)$ time for the measurement result with $n$ qubits and $s$ shots.
-Through experiments on real quantum devices and with numerical simulation, we show the direct computation of inverse matrix elements has advantages against the iterative method in \cite{nation2021}.
+This is the most tedious step in the proposed method, taking $O(ns^2)$ time for the measurement result with $n$ qubits and $s$ shots.